artaurus/quantum-harmonic-oscillator/README.md

-# Simple Quantum Mechanical Systems
+# Simple quantum mechanical systems

 This generic code solves for, and plots, the eigenfunctions and eigenvalues of a particle in a one-dimensional potential, based on the finite difference method code introduced by @mholtrop.
+The potential array may be modified by the user.
 Interesting potentials are:

-## 1. the quantum harmonic oscillator
+## 1. The quantum harmonic oscillator
 ```
 V = x**2
 ```

-## 2. the finite square well
+## 2. The finite square well
 ```
 # well depth
 d = 5